- Home ›

 Though the Q50's 112.2-inch wheelbase is identical to that of the G37, overall length has grown by five inches (to 188.3 inches).
 Rear seat legroom is improved, and the trunk now measures a voluminous 18 cubic inches.

 On the tech front, the Q50 offers numerous cameras, including a 360-degree-style around view screen, intelligent cruise control, forward collision warning, forward emergency braking and back-up collision intervention, among other goodies.

 The Q50 sedan is available with four different engine options, three of which feature turbocharging.

-The Q50 comes standard with a conventional rack-and-pinion steering system, but buyers can opt for a steer-by-wire Direct Adaptive Steering that electrically transmits driver inputs to the wheels.
+Buyers can opt for a steer-by-wire Direct Adaptive Steering that electrically transmits driver inputs to the wheels.
 A backup mechanical system is included in case of any glitches.
 The system is able to react more quickly than is possible with a normal mechanical system, and it also allows the driver to tailor steering effort and speed to suit his or her tastes.
 However it's worth nothing that the setup has drawn criticism for artificial-seeming feedback and an anodyne overall feel.